lbernacchi/OpenAg-Kern/README.md

 # OpenAg-Kern
 This is the repository for the OpenAg Model for Kern County

 OpenAg is an a framework for modeling agricultural production and water use using hydro-economic models.
-OpenAg employs deductive models on various programming languages to simulate croping decisions following the princples of economics of production theory.
+OpenAg employs deductive models on various programming languages to simulate croping decisions following the principles of economics of production theory.

 OpenAg-Kern is an application for Kern County in California developed for as part of the NSF Funded Grant 1639268.
 INFEWS/T2: The sustainability-productivity tradeoff: Water supply vulnerabilities and adaptation opportunities in California?s coupled agricultural and energy sectors (http://infews.web.unc.edu/).